Architecture Overview

 • Optional worker, which executes the tasks given to it by the scheduler.
 In the basic installation worker might be part of the scheduler not a separate component.
 It can be run as a long running process in the CeleryExecutor, or as a POD in the KubernetesExecutor.

 • Optional folder of plugins.
 Plugins are a way to extend Airflow’s functionality (similar to installed packages).
-Plugins are read by the scheduler, dag processor, triggerer and webserver.
+Plugins are read by the scheduler, Dag processor, triggerer and API server.
 More about plugins can be found in Plugins.

 Deploying Airflow components